Omnicom Group

-Omnicom Group Inc. is an American global media, marketing and corporate communications holding company, headquartered in New York City.
+Omnicom Group Inc. is an American global media, marketing, and corporate communications holding company, headquartered in New York City.

-Omnicom's branded networks and specialty firms provide services in four disciplines: advertising, customer relationship management (CRM), public relations and specialty services.
-The services included in these disciplines are media planning and buying, digital and interactive marketing, sports and events marketing, field marketing and brand consultancy.
-Omnicom Group was ranked as one of the four largest advertising agencies in the world by The New York Times in 2002.
+Omnicom's branded networks and specialty firms provide services in four disciplines: advertising, customer relationship management (CRM), public relations, and specialty services.
+The services included in these disciplines are media planning and buying, digital and interactive marketing, sports and events marketing, field marketing, and brand consultancy.

+Omnicom Group serves as the parent company of Omnicom Media Group, comprising three agencies, OMD, PHD, and Hearts & Science, as well as three global advertising agency networks: BBDO, DDB, and TBWA.
+Omnicom Group also manages Flywheel, DA,S Group of Companies (comprising the Health Group, the Precision Marketing Group, the Commerce Group, and the Advertising Collective), and the Communications Consultancy Network.

 In 2014, Omnicom was considered the second largest advertising holding company by The Wall Street Journal.
-The company employs more than 77,000 employees in over 100 countries worldwide.
+As of 2024, the company employees around 74,900 employees globally.